On this page:

 Provides short-term counseling, personalized coaching and educational presentations for staff, faculty and their immediate family members.

-Note: services at the UM Health System are not covered by students' health service fee.
-For more information, see Who Can Use UHS?
+Note: Services at the U-M Health System are not covered by students' health service fee.
+Students and other patients would be responsible for paying any costs incurred.

 Develops, disseminates, and advances state-of-the-art science, education, treatment and prevention strategies for clinical depression.
 Treatment services available to the public on a fee-for-services basis (accepts some insurance plans).
 Produces Beyond Sadness, a brochure on depression available in 12 languages.